danielrogowski/evilcrawl/README.md

 ## How to play this

 As there's no server running this fork, you can only download and play it offline.
-Grab the zip at https://www.dropbox.com/s/a97igtwqtxh9xho/evilcrawl-stone_soup-0.23.2-59-g7911479-tiles-win32.zip?dl=1 unpack it to a folder of your choice and execute the exe.
+Grab the zip at https://www.dropbox.com/s/a97igtwqtxh9xho/evilcrawl-stone_soup-0.23.2-59-g7911479-tiles-win32.zip?dl=1 unpack it to a folder of your choice and execute crawl.exe.
 Have fun!

 If you want to build it yourself: Please use the branch evilcrawl-0.23.2!
 On how to build crawl, please refer to the file crawl-ref/INSTALL.txt.
 It details how to get the thing to run on your particular system.